NateCronin/Portfolio/README.md

 **Technology:** Power BI

 **Findings/Results:** Profit was stagnant for most of the year, with a sharp increase in the winter months, specifically Ocotober.
 Gross Sales by month followed this trend as well.
  Predictably, Goverment was the domineering segment, contributing to 65% of the total profit.
+One area I found in which profit could potentiallly be increased was in altering the discounts offered for the products.
+Per the line and column chart in the center of the dashboard, products classifed in the high and medium discounts bands produced significantly lower profit then low and none.
+On top of this, there were over double the amount of products produced in these low profit bands.
+Lowering discounts on these products, could provide a key opportunity in increasing profitability.

 ## **Study Projects**